The “Love Hormone”: Everything You Need To Know About Oxytocin

 According to the American Psychological Association, the production of oxytocin begins in the forebrain before being released by the posterior pituitary into the blood, brain, or spinal cord.
 After release, the hormone acts as a chemical messenger and influences various human functions, social interactions, and behaviors.
 While oxytocin has many impacts on the body, its connection to and influence on what humans deem love, bonding, and belonging can be interesting and complex.

 While oxytocin's impact on love is not new, the understanding and discovery of this phenomenon are recent.
 Decades ago, oxytocin was thought only to impact particular bodily functions such as pregnancy and breastfeeding.
 For instance, when someone is going through the latter stages of pregnancy, oxytocin starts to kick in to stimulate uterine contractions and is released during the child's birth.
-Nerves impulses trigger the brain to release oxytocin during labor to stimulate contractions, and more oxytocin releases to strengthen contractions and help the mother bond with the infant.
+Nerve impulses trigger the brain to release oxytocin during labor to stimulate contractions, and more oxytocin is released to strengthen contractions and help the mother bond with the infant.
 This hormone is further stimulated for milk ejection to help nourish newborns after birth when physical contact during breastfeeding causes oxytocin to be released.

 However, researchers have found that the impacts of oxytocin are not limited to pregnancy, causing contractions, and breastfeeding.
 This hormone also increases the bond between parent and child during childbirth.
 Despite this, lower levels of oxytocin, manner of birthing, and adoption are not key aspects related to poorer bonds between child and caregiver.